anlandong/Design-Space-Lab-Tutorial/README.md

 Participants:

-- Anlan Dong, System Engineering, PhD
+- Anlan Dong, System Engineering, PhD Student

 This is the folder for Design Space Lab's Python Tutorial files.